zwave-js/node-zwave-js/packages/cc/api.md

     Error_NotUpgradable = 3,
     // (undocumented)
     OK = 255
 }

+// Warning: (ae-missing-release-tag) "FirmwareUpdateResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FirmwareUpdateResult {
+    reInterview: boolean;
+    status: FirmwareUpdateStatus;
+    success: boolean;
+    waitTime?: number;
+}

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration